• Skip to main content

 Manatee Viewing

-Manatee viewing is available for guests through our underwater manatee viewing windows in the Manatee Rehabilitation Center.
-Manatee viewing during acclimation may be limited through barriers to avoid direct human interaction with the manatees that will eventually return to the wild.
+Manatee viewing is available for guests through our underwater manatee viewing windows when the Dr. James “Buddy” Powell Manatee Rehabilitation Center is open to the public.
+Manatee viewing may be temporarily restricted during acclimation periods or limited through barriers to avoid direct human interaction with the manatees that will eventually return to the wild.

 Please Note: